jan-revay/initPC/README.md

 # initPC

-🛠 A collection of C++, Python & Rust development-oriented config scripts to quickly init new machines💻 for my personal use.
+🛠 A collection of C++, Python & Rust development-oriented config scripts to quickly init new machines 💻 for my personal use.
 Dotfiles are in a separate repository here: <https://github.com/jan-revay/dotfiles> and here: <https://github.com/jan-revay/windows_dotfiles>

 ## How to use